yoshisuga/MAME4iOS/README.md

 ### Trigger buttons

 The trigger buttons are mapped to analog controls and should be useful in assigning for pedal controls, for example.

+## Siri Remote
+MAME4iOS is now usable on a AppleTV using only the stock Siri Remote.
+You can only play games that use only the A and X buttons.

+to start playing a game, hit MENU and select "Coin + Start" from the list.

+    TRACKPAD MOVE   - emulate a dpad or joystick TRAKPAD CLICK   - A button
+    PLAY            - X button
+    MENU            - bring up the MAME4iOS menu

 ## Touch Screen Lightgun Support (new in 2018)